 “The grains are like a sourdough starter.
 Start feeding them again and you’ll have a new drink in two days.
 Experiment.
 Add fruit like dates, sugary things the grains can feed off.
 They don’t dissolve everything but your water will taste like dates and be super healthy.
 I often mix my water into a smoothie.
 It makes a big difference to me yet it’s so easy and fun to do.”

 I always have a lot of plants at home.
-I grew up in the part of the Netherlands with all the greenhouses and my parents like gardening so I learned respect for plants and how things grow.
-It feels good to care for a plant.”
+I grew up with greenhouses in the Netherlands and my parents like gardening so I learned respect for plants.
+It feels good to care for them.”

 “I grew this avocado plant from a seed,” says Rena.
 “It’s five or six years old now.
 Since we moved here, it’s really grown big even though I worried that it wouldn’t survive in this environment.
 Plants give you a lot – the feeling you get seeing living things that you care for grow healthy and shiny is kind of special.”